2001-Sun Feb 19 16:39:20 MST 2017

 A: It was actually just by chance, but now I think it was meant to be.
 Originally I had been studying for midterms before Christmas break in college, and my roommates and I were just losing our minds studying.
 We thought, "What can we do to just take a break?"
 So we went to the Humane Society.

-I saw this dog, and I thought, "Oh, he has the sweetest face, and I absolutely want to take him out and play."
+dog, and I thought, "Oh, he has the sweetest face, and I absolutely want to take him out and play."
 When I started to take him out, I noticed he had a handicap.
 The woman at the Humane Society was like, "Oh, he's not lame, but he can't stretch his back two legs.
 He just walks a little different from every other dog.”
 When we got outside, he brought me a stick to throw and he just had the best personality given his situation.

 We went to leave and my heart was just breaking.
 I was like "Here's this dog.
 He has the greatest personality and people probably aren't adopting him because of something that really doesn't matter."
 So we got to the stoplight and turned around and went back and just [adopted] him.
 I just wanted to give him a good home.
 I really had a connection with him.

 The sad thing is, I lived in an apartment that didn't allow pets.
 We had to sneak him in for the second semester.
 But I lived with three other girls, so, of course, he was the prized possession of the apartment.
 He lived a very, very pampered life that year.

 He had been there for three months and no one had adopted him.
 He was on this list that was called The 12 Strays of Christmas.
 It was $37 to adopt him because they wanted him to have a home and no one was willing to pay anything.

 The Humane Society found him when he was about 3 months old in an abandoned fridge on the side of the road.
 He had made a nest out of leaves and sticks.

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.

 Get all the best pet news and information sent right to your inbox!